Level 2 Motor Vehicle Fitting

 What will I learn?

-This wide-ranging course will cover a range of topics, starting with manufacturing of a tool all the way up to motor vehicle specialist units.
-You will learn the correct procedures to remove and refit tyres and learn how to diagnose faults with suspension.
-You will also look at the braking system, testing brakes and learning how to remove and refit major braking components.
-You will also look at the exhaust system and understand how this improves the gases that are produced by the engine.
-Health and safety will be a key topic throughout the course.
+This wide-ranging course will cover a wide range of topics, starting with manufacturing of a tool all the way up to motor vehicle specialist units.
+As well as a key focus on health & safety procedures, modules covered will include removing and refitting tyres, diagnosing faults with suspension, testing braking systems, and learning how to remove and refit major braking components.

 What will the course lead on to?